Tips for Creating an IT Compliance Audit Checklist

 Failing a compliance audit indicates security flaws in your system, and the consequences of not taking action can be dire, including the eventual closure of your business.

 Hefty Fines and Costly Lawsuits: A 2015 data breach cost healthcare company Anthem $115 million in lawsuits.
-Uber, meanwhile, faces a line of data breach lawsuits from various U.S. states, namely Washington, Los Angeles, Chicago, and Pennsylvania.
+And as the result of a 2014 data breach, Home Depot has had to pay at least $134.5 million to credit card companies, banks and customers.
 Big brands may be able to withstand the legal and financial repercussions of a cyber attack, but can you?

 Damage to Reputation: If your systems cannot be trusted to adequately safeguard sensitive customer information, you lose customers’ trust.
 Lost trust can lead to lost business and a damaged brand reputation, which can take time to rebuild.